mishnit/mishnit.github.io/code-review-checklist.md

   - [ ] No stack traces are printed
   - [ ] Variables are immutable where possible
   - [ ] Code is not repeated or duplicated
-  - [ ] Design patterns if used are correctly applied

 # Documentation
   - [ ] The code is readable and easy to understand